Alex4386/Typhon/DOCS.md

 5. Now let's configure the volcano for benchmarking your gear.
 6. configure volcano's update rate to `5` by running `/vol <name> updaterate 5` (`updaterate` is how manytick does it take to process a single stage.
 If you want to make volcano to erupt faster, set it as a low value. (but i don't recommend going below 5))
-7. configure volcano's maincrater's eruption delay to `2` ticks by running `/vol <name> config erupt:delay 2`.
+7. configure volcano's mainvent's eruption delay to `2` ticks by running `/vol <name> config erupt:delay 2`.
 8. configure volcano's minimum erupting volcanic bombs to 100 by running `/vol <name> config erupt:bombs:min 100`.
 9. configure volcano's maximum erupting volcanic bombs to 200 by running `/vol <name> config erupt:bombs:max 200`.
-10. Now start the eruption by typing `/vol <name> maincrater start`.
+10. Now start the eruption by typing `/vol <name> mainvent start`.

 Now probably the volcano will be erupting right now:
 ![image](https://user-images.githubusercontent.com/27724108/126882463-2a55ecec-9c2a-4a7d-8236-5c6603734f8e.png)